cwangjiang/Takens_protein/README.md

 This part deals with 37 individual simulation, and will be slightly different than 1 Trp-cage:

 ## 0_Simulation
 Full simulation trajectories of four types of simulation are provided: wild type at different temperatures, designed mutation (in Nature paper), single Alanine scanning mutations, tetrad Alanine scanning mutations.
-Mutated configuration is generated throught PEP-FOLD3: http://bioserv.rpbs.univ-paris-diderot.fr/services/PEP-FOLD3/
+Mutated configuration is generated throught PEP-FOLD3: http://bioserv.rpbs.univ-paris-diderot.fr/services/PEP-FOLD3/, for problematic configurations, for example, there is missing residue or missing atoms, use PDBFixer to fix it: https://github.com/pandegroup/pdbfixer.
+Then run the simulation using openMM, the input and output files for each simulation are provided.

+### 1_dMaps